Conformal four-point ladder integrals in diverse dimensions and polylogarithms: Ladder integrals for even dimensions and integer

 which follows directly from~\eqref{der13} in the case of $\lambda =1$.

-\textbf{Remark 8.} Note that despite the relation~\eqref{rd2} and~\eqref{rd01} were derived from the different starting points, namely, one from the general representation~\eqref{beta0} for generic $\beta$, and another from the application of differential operator $P_{\lambda}(z\partial_z)$ in~\eqref{der16}, we can easily see their connection.
-Operator $R_d$ commutes with any function $f(z\bar{z})$ and in particular with the $\log(z\bar{z})$,
+\textbf{Remark 8.} Note that despite the fact that relations~\eqref{rd2} and~\eqref{rd01} were derived from the different starting points, namely, one from the general representation~\eqref{beta0} for generic $\beta$ and the other from the application of the differential operator $P_{\lambda}(z\partial_z)$ in~\eqref{der16}, we can easily see their connection.
+THe operator $R_d$ commutes with any function $f(z\bar{z})$ and in particular with $\log(z\bar{z})$,